 - Identifies exceptions to the model and monitors risk

-- Finalizes prior year results and alerts teams of any potential gaps in final sales plan
+- Finalizes prior year results and alerts teams of any potential gaps in the final sales plan

 - Makes sure the data coming in is sufficient to assess plan results and risk